DominoMeter/DominoMeterAddin-HCLMSP/README.md

 # Installation
 - build JAR file from project
-- put it into ProminicAddin folder
+- put it into DominoMeterAddin folder
-- register file in the notes.ini (JAVAUSERCLASSES=.\ProminicAddin\DominoUsageCollectorAddin-44.jar).
+- register file in the notes.ini (JAVAUSERCLASSES=.\DominoMeterAddin\DominoMeter-44.jar).
 Take into account separator could be ; (semicolon, Windows, OS/2) or : (colon UNIX).
-- run command: Load runjava DominoUsageCollectorAddin endpoint
+- run command: Load runjava DominoUsageCollectorAddin <endpoint>
 - endpoint is a prominic central engine that collect data and also provide GET/POST API.
 For local testing it could be f.x.
 127.0.0.1/duca.nsf

 # DUCA.NSF (Domino Usage COllector Addin).